Building Defects Report

-Building defects can range from structural cracking in buildings, leaking showers, water ingress to buildings, rising dampness, condensation mould, sagging in roof framework, deterioration of mortar to brickwork, ventilation to sub-floor areas, efflorescence and deteriorated roof membranes.
+Examples of typical defects are structural cracking, leaking showers, water ingress, rising dampness, salt deterioration, condensation mould, sagging in the roof framework, deterioration of mortar to brickwork, ventilation to sub-floor areas, efflorescence or poor internal finishes.